Can Airlines Detect Dummy Tickets? Explained Clearly

 How Airlines Detect Dummy Tickets and What PNRs Reveal

 If you’ve ever applied for a visa, you already know how tricky the paperwork can get.
 Embassies often want to see flight and hotel bookings, but at the same time, they warn you not to buy real tickets before your visa is approved.
-That’s where a dummy ticket comes in.
+That’s where a dummy ticket for visa comes in.
 They’re real, verifiable reservations you can use to meet embassy requirements without risking your money on a flight you might not take.
 For more details on our services, visit our About Us page.

 How Airlines Access And Use PNRs And Reservations